A local company has created a jewelry collection you'd find in a department store, but the technology inside can help save your life.

 She says she wanted to find another way to protect herself, but only found bulky panic buttons.
 That's when she and co-creator Ray Hamilton realized there was a market for a more stylish safety device.

 All you have to is double click on the charm and using Bluetooth technology, it automatically pairs with the app on your phone, calling your emergency contacts and police.

 "The app knows your location the same way the Find Your iPhone app knows your location and then it sends a text message to your friends and family with your exact location," said Abdelaziz.
-Watch the segment
+Watch the segment on WFXT.

 The app also connects your contacts with local police, no matter where you are.